lucadibello/in-house-greenhouse/README.md

 In addition to the API how services there are also available: the keychain and the reactotron.

 The keychain takes care of: saving the user's credentials and loading the credentials.
 These two processes allow you to manage the data relating to registration and login by the user.
 Finally, there is the reactotron that allows you to manage the application configuration (setup and the general archive) and the states of the actions that take place "behind the scenes of the application".

-### **5.4 Internet of Things (IoT)**

-In the greehouse-iot part, the loading part of the greenhouse is managed, where the user sends a token (that is to say that the user authenticates), with which it is possible to verify by means of an HTTP request in the database if actually c 'is the greenhouse associated with that user (user) and if there is, it makes the setup of the greenhouse take place using the socket help (greenhouse-iot\GreenCore\backend\src\main\java\backend\helper).
-Authentication is handled with the help of a proxy server.

-### **5.4.1 IoT's API**

-In loading there are 2 scenarios: the first checks if the greenhouse is already set and in that case sets the greenhouse starting a socket, the second case the greenhouse is not present and therefore it is registered in the database.
-To manage the necessary information and actions, we have APIs available: for authentication, for the request headers, for the request itself, for the response to the request, for the greenhouse and finally for the sensors (greenhouse-iot\GreenCore\backend\src\main\java\backend\model\api).

-Finally, for the sensors we have classes (greenhouse-iot\GreenCore\backend\src\main\java\backend\model\sensor) that are used to work with the database to find the inherent data of a given greenhouse, so we have: the possible positions (Position.java), the types of sensors with their fields and the list of sensors (SensorList.java).